-Singapore’s Personal Data Protection Act (PDPA), how to comply?
+Singapore’s Personal Data Protection Act (PDPA), Compliance

 Singapore’s Personal Data Protection Act or PDPA for short is a data protection law that was passed in Singapore in 2012.
 The PDPA was passed with the goal of creating a baseline standard for the protection of personal data and information within the country of Singapore.
 What’s more, the PDPA also complements other regulatory and legislative frameworks within the country, such as Singapore’s Banking and Insurance Acts.
-In contrast to many other privacy laws around the world, such as the California Privacy Rights Act or CCPA and the EU’s General Data Protection Regulation of GDPR, the PDPA also established a national Do Not Call or DNC, allowing for Singaporean citizens to opt-out of receiving unwanted calls and telemarketing messages from businesses and organizations.
+In contrast to many other privacy laws around the world, such as the California Privacy Rights Act or CCPA and the EU’s General Data Protection Regulation of GDPR, the PDPA also established a National Do Not Call or DNC, allowing Singaporean citizens to opt-out of receiving unwanted calls and telemarketing messages from businesses and organizations.

 What is the scope of the PDPA?

 The PDPA applies to all businesses entities and organizations within Singapore that collect, use, or disclose the personal information of Singaporean citizens.
-Furthermore, the PDPA also applies to businesses and organizations who are not physically located within Singapore but nevertheless collect, use, or disclose the personal information of Singaporean citizens.
-Moreover, the PDPA also applies to cross border transfers of personal information, in instances where the personal data of a Singaporean citizen is transferred to another country or overseas location.
+Furthermore, the PDPA also applies to businesses and organizations that are not physically located within Singapore but nevertheless collect, use, or disclose the personal information of Singaporean citizens.
+Moreover, the PDPA also applies to cross-border transfers of personal information, in instances where the personal data of a Singaporean citizen is transferred to another country or overseas location.
 Despite all of this, there are certain businesses and organizations that are exempted from the jurisdiction of the PDPA.
 These businesses and organizations are as follows:

 - Individuals acting in either a domestic or personal capacity.

 - Employees performing actions in the context of their employment with a particular business or organization.